 Ultimately, the most important lesson to be learned by Company X and Y is this: You, the customer, need to control what is a very complex development process at all stages, and review your requirements as early and as often as possible.
 Close cooperation with the implementing vendor is key (preferably there is one vendor for both software and hardware).
 Both of you need to agree on the specifications of all the systems.

 Ideally, you will have no middlemen in the process.
-Direct communication between you and your software/hardware implementer will ensure the least number of problems before a successful WMS launch.
+Direct communication between you and your software/hardware implementer will ensure the least number of problems before a successful WMS integration and launch.

 The next two companies faced some very challenging situations.
 Here’s how they dealt with them…